 Open to intermediate and advanced students with prior experience in clay hand building; knowledge of figurative art and anatomy very helpful.
-Learn a variety of really fussy and multiple-part joinery.
+Learn a variety of really-fussy techniques for forming hollow, hand-built stoneware figures, starting with a female or male nude.
+Specific construction and detailing will be covered in an intensive class that offers one-onone attention.
+The primary focus is on clay handling, expression and multiple-part joinery.